 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 Online booking is unavailable for this tripOnline booking isn't currently available but if you'd like to enquire please use the form below.
 Alternatively if you'd like to discuss alternate trips or if you have any other questions please don't hesitate to contact us.

 Our trip kicks off in Hanoi on day 1.
 Arrive into Noi Bai Airport (HAN).
 We’ll meet you from the airport and take you to your starting accommodation.
 There are no activities planned until this evening, so arrive at a time that suits you.
 If you’d like to arrive the day before, pre-trip accommodation is available at an additional cost.
 We’ll still pick you up from the airport if you arrive early.

-13 breakfasts, 6 lunches and 4 dinners are included on this trip.
+If you book the 12 day trip, you will get 10 breakfasts, 5 lunches and 2 dinners included.
+If you book the 15 day option you will get 13 breakfasts, 7 lunches and 4 dinners included.
 You’ll need to purchase the rest of your meals and snacks and drinks yourself.
 Vietnam is world renowned for its delicious cuisine, so it’s a great opportunity to eat locally.

 You’ll need to be a minimum of 18 years old to participate in this trip.

-British nationals can enter Vietnam for a maximum of 15 days without a visa.
-If you wish to stay longer than 15 days, or wish to leave and re-enter the country within 30 days you will need to apply for a visa before travel.
+British nationals can enter Vietnam for a maximum of 45 days without a visa.
 Your passport should be valid for a minimum of 6 months from the date you enter Vietnam.
 It’s recommended that you have onward travel booked as you may be asked for proof of this before boarding your flight to Vietnam.

 Please note: Visa and passport restrictions can be subject to change.
 Always check foreign travel advice before your trip.